 The job was certainly stressful, but most jobs are, right?.
 The problem for me was different.

-As years passed, this feeling of being wasting my time grew on me.
-I worked on the same gray, repetitive tasks every day, without a real challenge, without learning new things and evolving as a professional or a person.
-I was exchanging my life for money.
+As years passed, a feeling of being wasting my time grew on me.
+I worked on the same gray, repetitive tasks every day, without a real challenge, without learning new things and evolving as a professional or individual.
+I had little room for creativity or making a positive contribution.
+I was simply exchanging my life for money.

 And I was bored as hell.